Seekr Blog

 How long should a college campus scavenger hunt take?

 Answer: Duration depends on your event type and audience.
 For orientation week, 20-45 minutes works well to keep attention and fit within a packed schedule.
 For a dedicated evening event or weekend activity, 1-2 hours keeps engagement high without fatigue.
 Weekend events can extend to 2-3 hours with built-in breaks.
-Generally, longer hunts aren't better the sweet spot is enough time for real exploration without burning out participants.
+Generally, longer hunts aren't better—the sweet spot is enough time for real exploration without burning out participants.
+Test your hunt with a small group first to estimate completion time accurately.

 What if some students can't access certain campus areas?